abdallahkhaled72/Bulky_MVC/README.md

 cd BookStore
 ```

-2. **Database Setup**:
+2. **Database Setup:**

- * Update the connection string in `appsettings.json` to point to your local SQL Server instance.
+ * Update the connection string in `appsettings.json` to point to your local SQL Server instance
  * Run the following commands in the Package Manager Console (PMC) to create the database:

    ```update-database